srikargupta1144/Real-time-face-detection-using-opencv/README.md

 ## Files

 - `script.ipynb`: Jupyter Notebook containing the main script for face detection, feature identification, data generation, training, and recognition.
+Uncomment the relevant code blocks for feature detection, data generation, training, and recognition.
 - `classifier.ipynb`: Jupyter Notebook containing the code for training the face recognition model using the generated dataset.

 ## Workflow